ic005k/OCAuxiliaryTools/READMe.md

 * robust plist file bottom reading and writing code to ensure the correctness of data reading and writing

+* Built-in configuration file database

+* Generate EFI folders on the desktop based on configuration files

 * Multilingual support (at present, Chinese and English interfaces are supported), which automatically recognizes the operating system language and loads the corresponding localized functions according to the language.

 * open source, cross-platform (win, mac, linux all provide binary file download)